 Fundraising.
-Resource Development.
+Donor Development.
 It’s the same thing, right?
 Or is it?

 Right, right, and right.

-Except that sometimes it’s wrong to focus just on the dollars.
+Except that it’s wrong to focus just on the dollars.

 Fundraising is about raising money however you can.